sinasab/News_Scraper/README.md

 Tom:

-Zach: Used launchy gem to start to begin moving grabbed data to an html doc that will load upon running the program.
+Zach: Played with launchy gem to try and have the program automatically open the html file.
+It was later decided to have the user open it instead.
+Wrote code to have all of the html structure be written to a separate file.
+Organized code once complete so our main file (webScraper.rb) was as clean as possible.
+Move all functions in the program to their own respective files.

 Sina: